Prenatal care: 3rd trimester visits

 Check the baby's position

-Near the end of pregnancy, your health care provider will estimate the baby's weight and check to see if your baby is positioned headfirst in the uterus.
-You might also have an ultrasound to confirm the baby's position and determine the level of amniotic fluid around the baby.
+Near the end of pregnancy, your health care provider might check to see if your baby is positioned headfirst in the uterus.

 Keep asking questions